Jim Valentino: Early life

-Jim Valentino was born on October 28, 1952 in the Bronx, New York.
+Valentino was born on October 28, 1952, in the Bronx, New York.

 Career

 1970s–1992

-Valentino began his career in the late 1970s,creating small press and mostly autobiographical comics.
+Valentino began his career in the late 1970s, creating small press and mostly autobiographical comics.
 The early-mid-1980s saw normalman, which first appeared as a back-up story in Aardvark-Vanaheim's comic book series Cerebus.
 Aardvark-Vanaheim's Dave Sim and Deni Loubert (Sim's wife at the time) began publishing normalman as a 13-issue limited series but only did so until #8, when Loubert began her own publishing company, Renegade Press, which finished the series.
 Renegade also published three issues of Valentino's self-titled series in the mid-late 1980s.

 In the late 1980s, Valentino began working for Marvel Comics on their superhero titles.
 He was writer/artist on the future-set superhero series Guardians of the Galaxy, selected issues of What If...?, and fill-ins on most of Marvel's major titles.
 Valentino, a longtime fan of Guardians of the Galaxy, submitted his pitch for a new series on the group to editor-in-chief Tom DeFalco at the 1989 WonderCon.
 Coincidentally, DeFalco had already written his own proposal for a Guardians of the Galaxy series, but preferred Valentino's, and approved that proposal instead.
 That book launched in June 1990 and ran for 62 issues.
 This series was initially written and illustrated by Valentino, who’d plotted the series ahead as far as issue #50, but his run was cut short when he co-founded Image Comics.
 Having taken on two new series and the foundation of a publication company, Valentino asked editor Craig Anderson if he reduce his duties on the book to just writing, but was fired from the series.